ChrisThompsonDev/PokemonScarletVioletTools/README.md

 I need to add a "Forgot Password" feature.
 That will probobly require some kind of email verification.
 Google Auth is a higher priority.

 Plan to reduce the image sizes for faster loading

+Will be adding modals that pop up when holding a click on a pokemon.
+The modal will have information on how to acquire the pokemon, how to evolve, best movesets and type weaknesses.

 ## Other Projects
 Also check out other projects of mine like this one!: